symfony/symfony-docs/components/cache/cache_pools.rst

     $cache = new ChainAdapter(array($apcCache, $fileCache));

-The second optional argument of ``ChainAdapter`` is the ``maxLifetime`` (default ``0``) which is the maximum lifetime of items propagated from lower adapters to upper ones.

-..
-TODO: I don't understand the previous phrase, which is copied from the ChainAdapter code.
+when an item is not found in the first adapters but is found in the next ones, the ``ChainAdapter`` ensures that the fetched item is saved in all the adapters where it was missing.
+Since it's not possible to know the expiry date and time of a cache item, the second optional argument of ``ChainAdapter`` is the default lifetime applied to those cache items (by default it's ``0``).

 Proxy Cache Adapter
 ~~~~~~~~~~~~~~~~~~~